Monday, 11 February 2019

 Height: 63.3 cms.
 Width: 50.3 cms.
 Depth: 22 cms.

-British Museum
+British Museum.

-The photographs above were taken by the author taken under difficult circumstances - the overhead lighting that this and the other Roubiliac busts in the gallery are under, is terrible, and the busts are displayed on columns which I think are much too tall.
+The photographs above were taken by the author taken under very difficult circumstances - the overhead lighting that this and the other Roubiliac busts in the gallery are under, is terrible, and the busts are displayed on columns which I think are much too tall.

 I like to view busts such as these head on, which is what I believe the sculptor, in this case intended, as though one were meeting the individual portrayed.